-Test your own hypotheses.
-If you know who the sponsors of the change will be (the decision makers who will legitimise and role model the change), take the initiative and dream up 3 end state hypotheses of your own and take those to them.
+If you know who the sponsors of the change will be (the decision-makers who will legitimise and role model the change), take the initiative and dream up 3 end state hypotheses of your own and take those to them.
 At the very least, you will spark the conversation, capture thinking and if you are superbly clever, nudge along some next steps.

-Clarify urgency and create a timeline.
+Urgency and create a timeline.
 Deadlines get the blood pumping and provide multiple points at which to review progress.
 I have often created a ‘burning platform’ by trawling old internal documentation, strategy reports, newspaper articles or email exchanges.
-Change must have a reason ‘why’ for it to be taken seriously by stakeholders, and that ‘why’ must be strong and urgent enough to galvanise action.
+Driving change in an organisation must have a reason ‘why’ for it to be taken seriously by stakeholders, and that ‘why’ must be strong and urgent enough to galvanise action.

 Often when you have clarified the urgency, a timeline will naturally fall out of it, or at least an agreed end timeframe at which something will have changed.
 Go back to point 2, come up with some hypotheses of what the end state could look like, document as per point 3, add in the work you did with stakeholders on point 1, and … miracle, the ambiguity starts to clear.